axr/website-data/pages/blog/2013/on-the-road-to-0.4.9/content.md

 </code></pre>
 Related issue: [#132](https://github.com/axr/core/issues/132)
 ### Keyboard navigation
-You can switch the focusability of an element by using the `focusable` property and the `previous` and `next` properties to navigate back and forth between focusable elements.
+Provided that the focusability of the current element has been switched on you can use the `previous` and `next` properties to navigate between other focusable elements.
 If `sel()` is used to target multiple elements or an unfocusable element the focus won't change.
 In the following example we assume `element` is currently focused.